maizeatlas/spears/README.md

 ## Description and user requirements for each script

-We have provided parent test data with 10,000 markers (test_founder_data_key.txt) that can be used for running through the pipeline.
-We have also included a parent data set with 47,078 markers (founder_key.txt), although this takes longer to run.
+We have provided parent test data with 10,000 markers (test_founder_data_key.txt) that can be used for running through the pipeline quickly.
+We have also included a parent data set with 47,078 markers (used for manuscript, founder_key.txt), although this takes longer to run.
 These scripts need to be run in order.

 1. **1_SAEGUS_multiparent.py**